MUNComputerScienceSociety/Automata/README.md

 ## Developing your own plugins

-Automata is built around the [discord.py](https://discordpy.readthedocs.io/en/latest/) framework, therefore the plugins make heavy use of its decorators to abstract most of the complexity behind the scenes.
+Automata is built around the [discord.py](https://discordpy.readthedocs.io/en/latest/) framework, therefore the plugins make heavy use of its decorators to abstract most of the complexity behind the scenes

+### Using Docker

-1. Create the folder `mounted_plugins` if it doesn't already exist.
+1. Create the folder `mounted_plugins` if it doesn't already exist
    - `plugins` is baked into the image when it is built, so editing files there won't have an effect
 2. Create a new plugin within the `mounted_plugins` folder
    1. Create a new [Jigsaw plugin manifest](https://jigsaw.readthedocs.io/en/latest/plugin.json.html)